channel-io/bezier-react/packages/bezier-codemod/README.md

 `v2-text-component-interface`

-Replace `Typography` enum with string literal and change properties related to margin to be shorthand.
+Replace `Typography` enum with string literal and change `marginAll` property to short.

 For example: